uc-cdis/data-portal/docs/portal_config.md

     "dropdowns": {} // optional; dropdown groupings for buttons },
   "discoveryConfig": { // config for Discovery page.
 Required if 'featureFlags.discovery' is true.
 See src/Discovery/DiscoveryConfig.d.ts for Typescript schema.
-    "requireLogin": false, // optional, defaults to false.
-If true, requires user to sign in before seeing the Discovery page "features": {
+    "public": true, // optional, defaults to true.
+If false, requires user to sign in before seeing the Discovery page "features": {
       "exportToWorkspaceBETA": { // configures the export to workspace feature.
 If enabled, the Discovery page data must contain a field which is a list of GUIDs for each study.
 See `manifestFieldName`
           "enable": boolean